Antanas Kriščiukaitis: Literary works

+Articles in the press

 Kriščiukaitis started writing and contributing to the Lithuanian press while he was still a gymnasium student.
 His first texts were published in Aušra and he also contributed to Tėvynės sargas, Vienybė lietuvninkų, Šviesa, Nemuno sargas, Varpas, Ūkininkas, and other periodicals.
 He often published translated texts – an essay of Jan Baudouin de Courtenay, excerpt from Urania by Camille Flammarion, fairy-tales The Most Incredible Thing and The Princess and the Pea by Hans Christian Andersen, poem The Sphinx by Ivan Turgenev, story Who is to Blame? by Yuriy Fedkovych.
 In 1894, Varpas published a lengthy article (due to length, it was published over five issues) by Kriščiukaitis about Armenian literature which was prepared based on a publication by Yuri Veselovsky.
 After the Lithuanian press ban was lifted in 1904, he contributed articles to Vilniaus žinios, Viltis, Vairas, Lietuvos balsas, Lietuvos aidas, Nepriklausoma Lietuva, Lietuva, Tauta, and others.